Brassed Off: Plot

 Gloria Mullins has been sent to her home town of Grimley to determine the profitability of the pit for the management of British Coal.
 She also plays the flugelhorn, and is allowed to play with the local brass band after playing Concierto de Aranjuez, affectionately known as “Orange Juice” by the characters, with them.
 The band is made up of miners from whom she must conceal her purpose.
 She renews a childhood romance with Andy Barrow, which soon leads to complications.
-Andy is bitter about the programme of pit closures and determined to fight on, but he is also realistic about the circumstances and predicts a 4-to-1 majority for closure and redundancy.
-When Andy realises that Gloria is working for management, he accuses her of naïvety for thinking that the Coal Board is considering whether the pit has any viable future and argues that the decision to close Grimley would have been taken years earlier.
-It is later revealed, during a confrontation between Gloria and the management of the colliery, that the decision to close the colliery had been made two years previously, and that this was to have gone ahead regardless of the findings of her report; the report was simply a public relations exercise to placate the miners and members of the public sympathetic to their plight.
+Andy is bitter about the programme of pit closures and determined to fight on, but is also realistic about the circumstances and predicts a 4-to-1 majority for closure and redundancy.

+When Andy realises Gloria is working for management, he accuses her of naïvety for thinking the Coal Board is even considering the pit's future and argues that the decision to close would have been made years earlier.
+It is later revealed, during a confrontation between Gloria and colliery management, that the decision was made two years prior and was to have proceeded regardless of her findings.
+The report was simply a PR exercise to placate the miners and sympathetic members of the public.

-The passionate band conductor, Danny Ormondroyd, finds he is fighting a losing battle to keep the rest of the band members committed.
-His son, Phil, is badly in debt and becomes a clown for children's parties, but this fails to prevent his wife and children walking out on him.
+The passionate band conductor Danny Ormondroyd finds he's fighting a losing battle to keep the rest of the band committed.
+His son Phil is badly in debt and becomes a clown for children's parties, but this fails to prevent his wife and children leaving him.
 In debt, Phil votes for the redundancy money, which he becomes ashamed of.
-As Danny collapses in the street and is hospitalised, Phil suffers a mental breakdown while entertaining a group of children, as part of a harvest festival in a church.
-He refers to himself as "Coco the scab"—a name that he had been called by a debt collector who he had asked to wait until the redundancy money had come through.
-Eventually, he attempts suicide by trying to hang himself, but is taken to the hospital.
+As Danny collapses in the street and is hospitalised, Phil suffers a mental breakdown while entertaining a group of children as part of a harvest festival in a church.
+He refers to himself as "Coco the scab"—a name he was called by a debt collector whom he had asked to wait until the redundancy money came through.
+Eventually, Phil tries to hang himself but is taken to the hospital.
 Phil reveals to Danny that in light of the colliery's closure, the band has decided not to continue playing.